 Cycling is not only a spiritual experience for Chaudry but one with mental health benefits too.
 “I think cycling took me away from a depression I had a few years ago,” she explains.
 “Riding a bike just makes me feel so happy and in tune with nature.
 It gives me time and space to think – a freedom, a self-reliance.”

-Keen to encourage others like her onto bikes, Chaudry is developing Nuhiha, a collective for riders from Muslim and Asian backgrounds, circulating information about sportives and club rides.
-She has become a passionate advocate for setting goals, training for them, and ‘thinking big’ – and on that point, what future rides are in store for her?
-“This summer, I’m going to ride to Amsterdam,” she says excitedly, “and then, one day, to Mecca!
-I know some guys who did it, so why can’t I?”
+Keen to encourage others like her onto bikes, Chaudry is developing Nuhiha, a collective for riders from Muslim and Asian backgrounds, circulating information about sportives and group rides.
+She has become a passionate advocate for setting goals, training for them, and ‘thinking big’.

 Club mate's view: Flying with the Kites